skymethod/op3/README.md

  - 🔜 Build operational tools to support ongoing maintenance, data management, and abuse/fraud detection with minimal staffing needs

 # Sponsors
 Anyone interested in supporting the project can sponsor development and operational costs by purchasing sponsorships.
+This is the only way OP3 can stay open and independent into the future.

-For initial development, there are two monthly sponsorship levels:
+There are two monthly sponsorship levels:
- - $500/mo [OP3 Pioneer Sponsorship](https://buy.stripe.com/aEU8z676n2fnfEQ148) to help fund development and drive future features
+ - $500/mo [OP3 Gold Sponsorship](https://buy.stripe.com/aEU8z676n2fnfEQ148) to help fund development and drive future features
  - $100/mo [OP3 Sponsorship](https://buy.stripe.com/cN2eXueyP07f3W83ch) to help fund development
- - Sponsors will eventually be listed here on the project page
+ - These sponsors are listed on [the OP3 home page](https://op3.dev/#sponsors)

 For podcasters using OP3 or anyone else wanting to support this effort, consider our:
  - $10/mo [Early Supporter Sponsorship](https://buy.stripe.com/8wM6qYeyPg6d9gsdQW) to help offset monthly infrastructure costs